NC State Extension Publications

 Managing Yellow Nutsedge in Sweetpotato

 Control options for yellow nutsedge in sweetpotato are limited.
-The only registered herbicide for application in sweetpotato that has activity on yellow nutsedge is S-metolachlor (Dual Magnum).
-S-metolachlor only has preemergence activity on yellow nutsedge.
+The only registered herbicides for application in sweetpotato that have activity on yellow nutsedge are fomesafen (Reflex) and S-metolachlor (Dual Magnum).
+Fomesafen only has preemergence activity on yellow nutsedge.
+Fomesafen must be applied to the preformed bed prior to sweetpotato transplanting and prior to nutsedge emergence.
+In addition, fomesafen must not be applied alongside flumioxazin.
+Rather, growers should select either fomesafen or flumioxazin depending on the weed profiles of their specific fields.
+It should also be noted that while fomesafen can suppress yellow nutsedge, it is unlikely to result in complete control.
+There are potential carryover concerns with fomesafen, so herbicide labels should be read thoroughly before use.
+Similarly, S-metolachlor only has preemergence activity on yellow nutsedge.
 If yellow nutsedge has emerged, S-metolachlor will not control this weed.
 S-metolachlor should be applied to weed-free sweetpotato 7 to 14 days after transplanting to reduce the risk of injury to the developing sweetpotato storage roots.
-If S-metolachlor is applied to sweetpotato too soon after transplanting and heavy rains occur, injury, such as shortening and rounding of roots, can occur (Meyers et al. 2010; Meyers et al. 2013).
+If S-metolachlor is applied to sweetpotato too soon after transplanting and heavy rains occur, injury, such as shortening and rounding of roots, can occur (Blankenship et al. 2024; Meyers et al. 2010; Meyers et al. 2013).

 Other methods to control yellow nutsedge in sweetpotato include cultivation and hand removal.
 Standard cultivation equipment can be effective at removing yellow nutsedge between rows if cultivation is timely (J.R.
 Schultheis, personal communication).
 Yellow nutsedge is quick to set tubers, so to effectively control yellow nutsedge with cultivation, do so soon after emergence so that the plants are killed and not allowed to develop tubers to be redistributed across a field during the cultivation process (Webster 2005a; Meyers and Shankle 2016).
 To remove in-row yellow nutsedge, you would need specialized cultivation equipment.
 Several companies manufacture plastic-lined finger cultivators for in-row cultivation of sweetpotato and other vegetable crops.
 Jonathan Schultheis, NC State University Extension specialist for sweetpotato, stated that cultivation can only be performed until the canopy starts to close, approximately 30 to 35 days after transplanting (personal conversation March 2, 2016).

-Hand removal of yellow nutsedge is possible but is very expensive ($200 to $400 per acre) compared to other weed control methods (Ted Burch, grower, personal communication in a telephone conversation January 23, 2018).
+Hand removal of yellow nutsedge is possible but is very expensive ($200 to $400 per acre) compared to other weed control methods (Ted.
+Burch, grower, personal communication in a telephone conversation January 23, 2018).
 When hand removing yellow nutsedge, both the stem and root system must be removed.
-Yellow nutsedge is prone to snap off at the soil line and can regrow.
+Yellow nutsedge can be difficult to remove by hand, as it is prone to snap off at the soil line and can rapidly regrow.

 References